 Anatoly Antonov returned to Moscow from Washington on October 5, as his term ended, according to reports in state media.
 Antonov’s departure marks an end to his assignment in a time of increasing hostility between the two countries.

-In the Richky village of Ukraine’s northeastern Sumy District, Russian forces dropped an explosive device from a on a passenger vehicle.
+In the Richky village of Ukraine’s northeastern Sumy District, Russian forces dropped an explosive device from a drone on a passenger vehicle.
 The explosion caused injuries to three civilians, and the bus was damaged.
 This was reported by the Sumy Oblast Military Administration on October 5.

 Five U.S. Republican Senators visited Hungary from October 3 to 5, and expressed concern about Hungary’s growing ties to Russia and increased cooperation with China.